RobertNugent04/Database-Driven-Web-Application/README.md

 # Getting Started

-## Setup Instructions
+## Setup Instructions for database
 - Create database using 'phone_shop.sql'
 - Change details in database.php to your database details
-- Deploy on a server
 - Access the project's index file location on the server

 ## Application Features